x

 10. New enforcement powers

-The lettings team at Davis Tate recognise that the proposed reforms within the Renters’ Rights Bill are prompting many landlords to consider the future of their investments.
-The Bill marks a significant shift towards a more transparent and professional private rented sector - but the wide-ranging and complex updates it introduces can feel daunting for many landlords.
+The lettings team at Davis Tate recognise that the proposed reforms within the Renters’ Rights Act are prompting many landlords to consider the future of their investments.
+The Act marks a significant shift towards a more transparent and professional private rented sector - but the wide-ranging and complex updates it introduces can feel daunting for many landlords.

 At Davis Tate, our mission is to be the experts our landlords rely on, providing confidence and clarity in times of change.
 Our role is to ensure landlords remain fully informed and supported - from the removal of Section 21 to new compliance requirements.
 With considered guidance and proactive management, we’ll help safeguard your property interests and navigate this evolving landscape with assurance.